trinitronx/raspbian_bootstrap/README.md

 ## installation ##

-    knife bootstrap -t raspbian-wheezy-gems.erb -x root ip or fqdn of your pi
+    knife bootstrap -t raspbian-wheezy-gems.erb -x root address_of_your_pi

+Or to sudo in via pi user if you don't have root access (I set up my ssh keys first)

+    knife bootstrap -t raspbian-wheezy-gems.erb --ssh-user pi --sudo address_of_your_pi

+What I personally will be doing later for new Pi's is applying my [d-base](https://github.com/dayne/d-base) cookbook as part of default run list.

+    knife bootstrap -t raspbian-wheezy-gems.erb --ssh-user pi --ssh-password '{{password}}' --sudo --node-name NODE_NAME_YOU_WANT --run-list 'recipe[d-base::default]'

 ## Ramifications of doing this ##